 TASA memberships are available here.

-TASA is a vibrant and dynamic association and membership provides many practical benefits, including the Journal of Sociology, the Nexus Newsletter, online access to Sage sociology journals, Health Sociology Review and other Taylor & Francis journals, Conference discounts, eligibility for prestigious awards, and access to the Members’ Newsletter and members-only section of TASAweb.
+TASA is a vibrant and dynamic association and membership provides many practical benefits, including the Journal of Sociology, online access to Sage sociology journals, Health Sociology Review and other Taylor & Francis journals, Conference discounts, eligibility for prestigious awards, and access to self-promote in the Members’ Newsletter, TASA Blog & Nexus as well as access to the members-only section of TASAweb.
 TASA encourages student membership, with discounted rates, and is particularly attuned to the interests of postgraduate members by advertising scholarship and early career positions.
 TASA membership provides an avenue to network with sociologists and keep in touch with sociological developments in Australia and across the globe.

 TASA membership is open to anyone, globally, with an interest in sociology.
 There are no registration or qualification requirements, except for the completion of the membership form and the payment of the membership fee.
 TASA members are expected to act according to the Ethical Guidelines of the Association and abide by its Constitution and other policies, which can be accessed from the Terms and Conditions page.